YarboJanks/buffered.io/source/_posts/2010-09-01-webmachine-erlydtl-and-riak-part-1.markdown

 1. The information in this post has only been verified on Linux ([Mint][] to be exact).
 It _should_ work just fine on Mac OSX.
 I'm almost certain that it _won't_ work on a Windows machine.
 So if you're a Windows developer, you'll have to wait for another post down the track which covers off how to get your environment ready to rock.
 1. We'll be downloading, building and installing [Erlang][], [ErlyDTL][], [Riak][] and [Webmachine][].
 1. [Rebar][] is the tool we'll be using to handle builds, but I won't be covering it in any depth.
-1. You will need the latest versions of both [Mercurial][] and [Git][] so make sure they're downloaded and installed before you follow this article.
+1. You will need the latest version of [Git][] so make sure it's downloaded and installed before you follow this article.
 1. We'll be doing _some_ interaction with Riak via [curl][], so make sure you have it downloaded and installed as well.
 1. This is intended to be a step-by-step guide targeted at those who are very new to web development in Erlang.
 This may not be the most ideal set up, nor the best way of doing certain things.
 I am hoping that those people who are more experienced than I will be able to provide feedback and guidance in areas where I am lacking.
 1. Over the course of this series I'll be attempting to build an Erlang version of the [Code Smackdown][] site that I've been working on here and there with a [mate of mine][secretGeek].
 You'll see that the sample application we're working on is called "csd" for obvious reasons.